gil-miranda/gil-miranda/README.md

 ## Professional History

-- Full time Data Scientist at Globo/StormGroup.
-07/2021 to now
+- Full time Product Data Scientist at Globo.
+12/2021 to now
+- Full time Data Analyst at StormGroup outsourced to Globo.
+07/2021 to 11/2021
 - I worked as a Full Stack (React & Django) and Data Analyst Intern at Voltalia.
 03/2021 to 07/2021

 ## Academic History